-Level 1 - Inputs are quoted prices in active markets for identical assets or liabilities.

-- Level 2 Inputs are quoted prices for similar assets or liabilities in an active market, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable and market-corroborated inputs which are derived principally from or corroborated by observable market data. - Level 3 Inputs are derived from valuation techniques in which one or more significant inputs or value drivers are unobservable.
+- Level 1 Inputs are quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs are quoted prices for similar assets or liabilities in an active market, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable and market-corroborated inputs which are derived principally from or corroborated by observable market data. - Level 3 Inputs are derived from valuation techniques in which one or more significant inputs or value drivers are unobservable.

-The following table represents the Company's assets measured at fair value on a recurring basis as of March 31, 2009 and the basis for that measurement (in thousands):
+The following table represents the Company's assets measured at fair value on a recurring basis as of June 30, 2009 and the basis for that measurement (in thousands):

-Assets Total Quoted Prices in .ctive Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+Assets Quoted Prices in Active Markets for Identical Assets Total (Level 1) icant Other vable Inputs Level 2) Significant bservable Inputs (Level 3)

-Money market mutual funds \$ 26,569 \$ 26,569 \$ \$
+Money market mutual funds \$ 30,996 \$ 30,996 \$ \$

-Agency Obligations 5,955 - 5,955

-Corporate Securities 399 399
+Agency obligations 2,000 2,000

 Auction-rate securities 718 718

-Total \$ 33,641 \$ 26,569 \$ 6,354 \$ 718
+Total \$ 33,714 \$ 30,996 \$ 2,000 \$ 718

-The Company holds investments in auction-rate securities, or ARS, which are variable rate debt instruments whose interest rates are reset through a "dutch" auction process at regular intervals, typically every 28 days.
+The Company holds investments in auction-rate securities ("ARS"), which are variable rate debt instruments whose interest rates are reset through a "dutch" auction process at regular intervals, typically every 28 days.
 All ARS are backed by pools of student loans guaranteed by governmental agencies and private entities, and were rated AAA/Aaa at the date of acquisition.
 The liquidity and fair value of these securities has been reduced by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies, as evidenced by the rating downgrade of MBIA (bond insurer on one of the Company's ARS) from Aaa to A2, by Moody's Investor Services on June 19, 2008.
 All ARS have failed to sell at auction since February 2008, and as a result, their interest rates were reset to the maximum LIBOR + 150 basis points.
-The only activity since February 2008 was the repurchase of \$500,000 of ARS at par by issuers.
-As a result of these auction failures, there was limited active market with observable prices for these securities as of March 31, 2009; therefore, the Company computed the fair value of these securities based on a discounted cash flow model, using significant level 3 inputs, to take into account the lack of liquidity.
+The only activity associated with these instruments since February 2008 was the repurchase of \$500,000 of ARS at par by issuers.
+As a result of these auction failures, there was limited active market with observable prices for these securities as of June 30, 2009; therefore, the Company computed the fair value of these securities based on a discounted cash flow model, using significant level 3 inputs, to take into account the lack of liquidity.
 The Company does not believe that the student loans backing these securities, the principal of these assets, is at risk.
-Furthermore, the Company intends to hold these securities until the credit markets recover and these securities as non-current investments.
+Furthermore, the Company intends to hold these securities until the credit markets recover and these securities resume pricing at or near par and it is not more likely than not that the Company will be required to sell the securities before recovery of the principal.
+As a result, the Company recorded a temporary impairment to other comprehensive income and classified these securities as non-current investments.
 The valuation may be revised in future periods as market conditions evolve.

-The following represents the reconciliation of the beginning and ending balance of assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the three months ended March 31, 2009 (in thousands):
+There was no change in the beginning and ending balance of assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the six months ended June 30, 2009.